Enrique1987/databricks/01_02_Data_Engineer_Professional/Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D. Use the Databricks MLflow to train a machine learning model on the lookup data, then use the MLflow integration with Structured Streaming to perform the join with the streaming DataFrame.

+Solutions:
-Answer Explanation: Correct Answer: A It is typical to need to add data from a static lookup table to the streaming data when creating a real-time data pipeline with Databricks Structured Streaming.
+&nbsp;&nbsp;&nbsp;&nbsp; A It is typical to need to add data from a static lookup table to the streaming data when creating a real-time data pipeline with Databricks Structured Streaming.
  There are a few ways to accomplish this join, but the best method is to load the lookup table as a static DataFrame and use the join method of the DataFrame API to perform the join with the streaming DataFrame.

-Option A is correct.
+&nbsp;&nbsp;&nbsp;&nbsp;Option A is correct.
 Structured Streaming is the best and simplest method to perform the join.
 This method enables a join operation that is quick and easy, with no added complexity or overhead.
 It also performs much more quickly than the other methods due to the absence of network I/O and serialization overhead.
 The lookup table is already loaded in memory as a static DataFrame, making the join operation quick and effective.

-Option B is incorrect.It is not the best practice to convert the lookup table into a Kafka topic and then use the Spark-Kafka integration to perform a join between the streaming and lookup topics in Kafka because this increases the pipeline's complexity unnecessarily.
+&nbsp;&nbsp;&nbsp;&nbsp;Option B is incorrect.It is not the best practice to convert the lookup table into a Kafka topic and then use the Spark-Kafka integration to perform a join between the streaming and lookup topics in Kafka because this increases the pipeline's complexity unnecessarily.
 In addition, it adds network I/O overhead, which, particularly for large lookup tables, can be slow and unreliable.
 It is more effective to simply load the lookup table as a static DataFrame and execute the join using the DataFrame API than to use this method.

-Option C is incorrect.
+&nbsp;&nbsp;&nbsp;&nbsp;Option C is incorrect.
 It may be overkill for a straightforward lookup table, so using Delta Lake to store the lookup table is not the best course of action.
 A small lookup table might not require Delta Lake's ability to handle complex data pipelines with large volumes of data.
 It may not be the most effective method to perform the join because it adds more overhead to managing the Delta Lake table.

-Option D is incorrect.
+&nbsp;&nbsp;&nbsp;&nbsp;Option D is incorrect.
 Because MLflow is intended for machine learning workflows rather than straightforward data enrichment tasks like joining a static lookup table with a streaming DataFrame, using it to perform the join is not the best course of action.
 Although using MLflow to perform the join might be possible, it wouldn't be the most effective method and would add needless complexity to the pipeline.

 **Question 4